 The coefficient of the logit function represents the likelihood changes by one unit changes of variable.
 The larger the coefficient, the more the variable affects the outcome.

 The main goal of survival analysis is to see if the candidate variable affects patient survival.
 The hypothesis test is performed on coefficient which reflects the hazard ratio of the given variable.
 Intuitively, this is similar to the coefficient of logistic regressor: the deviation of coefficient from zero indicates that two groups of value are significantly different.

 KM-estimator and Cox model are usually used for survival analysis.
 KM-estimator as a non-parametric test uses Logrank test to determine the significance of variable's influence on survival.
 Here the Logrank is used instead of t-test or Wilcoxon rank sum test because data is censored and parametric assumption is not guaranteed.
 However, KM-estimator has the following defects:

-Logrank test in KM estimator only tell the weight of evidence that strata are different in their risk, not the magnitude of difference (hazard ratio)
+Logrank test in KM estimator only tell the weight of evidence that strata are different in their risk (pvalue), but not the magnitude of difference (hazard ratio)

-Cox model on other hand simultaneously tests multiple variables on the following assumptions:
+Cox model on other hand simultaneously performs multiple regression on the following assumptions:

 Wald test, likelihood test and Score test are used to test the null hypothesis that two models (regressions) are nested and are not different model.
 In another word, the null hypothesis is that all of the coefficients are 0.
 Intuitively, these tests tell how well the combination of given variables predicts patients' survival.